kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

-- Here is looks like when we use the tool to just generate raw test cases.
-On average each test case iteration gets bigger or more complicated then the last increasing the likelihood of finding bugs.
+- Here we use gentest to just generate raw test cases.
+On average each test case iteration gets bigger or more complicated.
+- Greatly increases the probability of finding bugs.
-- However, massive test cases are not very useful, so instacheck uses shrinking process to search for a simpler version of the test case that still fails.
+- However, massive test cases are not very useful for testing and debug, so instacheck uses shrinking process to search for a simpler version of the test case that still fails.

 -----